eventum/eventum/docs/wiki/Upgrading.md

 ## Upgrading from versions before 2.2

-Upgrading from these versions not supported, you have to go back and upgrade to 2.2 version first.
+Upgrading from these versions not supported, you have to go back and upgrade to the 2.2 version first.

 Since version 2.2 the database is assumed to be in UTF-8 encoding, it includes [scripts](https://github.com/eventum/eventum/tree/v2.4.0-pre1/upgrade/v2.1.1_to_v2.2) to convert.

-The charset convert scripts exists up to 2.4.0 version and are removed in 3.x series.
+The charset convert scripts exist up to 2.4.0 version and are removed in 3.x series.

 While it may work to use other encodings than UTF-8, then be aware that such configuration is not tested and you may encounter various problems.

--   use `convert-utf8.php` script to update database to utf8 if the former encoding was proper
+-   use `convert-utf8.php` script to update the database to utf8 if the former encoding was proper
--   use `fix-charset.php` script to update database to utf8 if the former encoding was improper.
+-   use `fix-charset.php` script to update the database to utf8 if the former encoding was improper.

 you may also find this tool useful: https://packagist.org/packages/mremi/database-encoder